ccptr/typo/README.md

 ![banner](https://raw.githubusercontent.com/tomfran/typo/main/images/banner-light.png)

+# WIP Hugo -> Zola conversion for the Typo theme

 # Typo, a Hugo theme.

 Typo is a theme backed by simplicity, as you can see in the screenshots below.
 The goal was to have a website centered around content and nothing more.